-- Career development is the process by which individuals get to know their strengths and interests, learn how different jobs connect with those interests, explore careers in current labor markets, and build career planning and management skills to achieve their goals7.
+• Career development is the process by which individuals get to know their strengths and interests, learn how different jobs connect with those interests, explore careers in

+- current labor markets, and build career planning and management skills to achieve their goals7.
 There are multiple pathways to rewarding careers, and the components to effective career development include self-awareness, career exploration, and career planning and management. - Career development programs equip learners with the skills needed to take ownership in navigating their own career pathways.
 Career development is positive student development if students see the relevance and meaning in school, it results in improved interest and academic performance.
-Students become more motivated, self-directed learners when they understand the relationship between academics, education planning, and achieving their own career goals.
+Students become more motivated, self-directed learners when they understand the relationship between academics, education planning, and achieving their own career goals. - Career development must be systemic intentionally infused throughout all levels and areas of K-12 and postsecondary education.
+Every adult within an educational setting has a role in students' career development progress.